 - One episode of SpongeBob SquarePants is devoted to SpongeBob trying to figure out what Patrick is hiding in his "secret box."
 He's satisfied when he sees it just contains a piece of string... but leaves before Patrick pulls the string, which opens a secret compartment that contains an embarrassing photo of SpongeBob at the Christmas party.

 - Robin and his team spend the Teen Titans episode "Revved Up" trying to get back a locked briefcase that's been stolen from Robin.
 We never see what's inside; the only clue is Robin saying it's useless to the thieves because "It's only valuable to me."
+The episode ends with Robin opening the case and showing his friend what's inside, but the audience does not get to see.

 - Total Drama: In the second half of the Action episode "Full Metal Drama", the Gaffers are tasked with protecting a large chest from the Grips, with the Gaffers succeeding.
 However, when they go to open up the chest, it is revealed to be empty, much to the dismay of Duncan and Harold.